092399/space_titanic/README.md

 **Predict which passengers are transported to an alternate dimension**

-This is my proposal to resolve this kaggle competition: Spaceship Titanic.
-You can find all information and resources here:
+My resolution for the kaggle competition: Spaceship Titanic.

+All information and resources here:

 [Spaceship Titanic](https://www.kaggle.com/competitions/spaceship-titanic)